davetashner/canvas-tetris/README.md

 Tetris Cloud Server Deployment

-This script automates the deployment of a Tetris web game on an AWS EC2 instance with a custom DNS name and SSL certificate.
+The setup-tetris-server.py script automates the deployment of a Tetris web game on an AWS EC2 instance with a custom DNS name and SSL certificate.

-Features
+*Features*

 ✅ Deploys a Tetris game to an AWS EC2 instance.

 ✅ Uses a custom subdomain (e.g., tetris.mydomain.com).

 ✅ Configures HTTPS with Let’s Encrypt SSL.

 ✅ Creates necessary AWS resources:

 	•	Security group
 	•	IAM role with S3 read permissions
 	•	Route 53 DNS record

 ✅ Waits for DNS propagation and SSL activation.

 Prerequisites
 	•	AWS CLI configured with the required credentials.

 	•	A Route 53 hosted zone for managing the DNS records.

 	•	A valid public domain (e.g., mydomain.com).

 Potential Improvements:
 	1. Reduce Redundant Code

 	•	Functions such as wait_for_instance_profile() and create_iam_role() include multiple nested checks for IAM entities.
 Some parts can be refactored into reusable utilities.

     2. Enhanced Logging
 	•	More structured output (e.g., success messages, status updates) can improve debugging and user experience.

     3. Configurable Parameters
 	•	Some hardcoded values like REGION, INSTANCE_TYPE, and HOSTED_ZONE_ID could be configurable via a .env file or command-line options.